what3words/w3w-swift-wrapper/README.md

 ### Initialise

-Use the following code with your API key to initialize the API:
+Use the following code with your API key to initialise the API:

 ```swift
 let api = What3WordsV3(apiKey: "YourApiKey")
 ```
-In the case that you run our Enterprise Suite API Server yourself, you may specifty the URL to your own server like so:
+In the case that you run our Enterprise Suite API Server yourself, you may specify the URL to your own server like so:

 ```swift
 let api = What3WordsV3(apiKey: "YourApiKey", apiUrl: "https://api.yourserver.com")